criblio/se_candidate_lab/README.md

-candidate_lab
+### Interviewing Candidates Lab
+---
-Docker compose file for SE candidates in the interview process
+This repository contains a **Docker Compose file** for candidates to use during the interview process.

-Lab document is not included in this repository.
-Contact hiring SE Manager for access.
+The **lab document**** itself is not in this repository.
+Please contact the hiring SE Manager to get access to it.